dmx-systems/dmx-documentation/docs/user.rst

 Creating user accounts
 ======================

-.. note:: Try the OpenLDAP plugin if you already have your user accounts in there!

 In DMX, you create user accounts just the way you create everything else, too:
 Enter a user name into the search field.